edemaine/cocreate/doc/README.md

 If you hold <kbd>Shift</kbd> while dragging, the move is constrained to be purely horizontal or vertical.

+You can also nudge objects horizontally or vertically using the arrow keys.
+Normally, objects move by one grid unit.
+If you hold <kbd>Shift</kbd> while pressing the keys, the move is by half-grid units.

 **Cut/copy/paste/duplicate/delete.**
 You can copy or cut your selection and paste it anywhere else in Cocreate, such as another page or another board altogether.